 User experience is the aspect that the hospitality business needs to look into, as their customers gradually become more tech-savvy and more digitally demanding.
-While millennials and the Gen Z are known to spend considerably more than boomers, according to Travelport’s recent study, it takes a well-optimized customer experience to persuade them to use your services.
+While millennials and the Gen Z are known to spend considerably more than boomers, according to Travelport’s recent study, it takes well-optimized customer experience to persuade them to use your services.

 2. Localized content ranks better internationally

 Adjusting your site content to the cultural peculiarities of a said market has significant benefits when it comes to ranking high in the search results on Google and other engines abroad.

 According to a paper published by PhoCusWright, hotels spend 52% of their marketing budget for their online marketing efforts.
 Moreover, it’s an ongoing trend, according to their research, offline spending allocation will start diminishing considerably in the years to come.
 With this strong penchant for online presence, businesses need to invest a considerable amount of time and money in ranking well on search engines, since most of the business online is on Google’s first search result page.